talhanai/kaldi-diar-latte/README.md

 ```
 The results of the decoding will be deposited in `$dir/decode_test-fhs_it4`.

-NOTE: I was decoding 30 minute long segments.
+NOTE: I was decoding 20 minute long segments.
 I would suggest splitting your audio (to a few minutes long...?) with 5 second overlap at the beginning/end of each segment.
-The decoder isn't meant to work/tested with such long segments.
+The decoder isn't meant to work (or was tested) with such long segments.

 ## 8. Evaluate results
 The text will be decoded like this: